There may be times that you wish to delay your period for example due to a holiday, a religious pilgrimage or that special day…your wedding!

 Our pharmacist will ask you a few questions in our consultation room, ensuring your privacy and to make sure that the tablets prescribed are safe for you to take.

 If you’re taking the combined contraceptive pill, you can delay your period by taking 2 packets back-to-back.
 How this is achieved depends on the medicine you have been prescribed.
 Our pharmacist can advise you on how to do this but it is important to speak to your GP first.

 You cannot delay your period by taking 2 packets back-to-back with the progestogen-only contraceptive pill.
 If you’re not sure which pill you are taking then our pharmacist can advise you.

-Norethisterone is a prescription-only medicine but at City Pharmacy you may be able to purchase norethisterone.
+Norethisterone is a prescription-only medicine but at City Pharmacy you may be able to purchase norethisterone following a consultation with our pharmacist.
 The pharmacist will need to ask you some questions to ensure the medication is safe for you to take.
-For your convenience, you can go through the questionnaire process online now by clicking here.